 Airbags are designed to save lives.
 Unfortunately, the biggest manufacturer of airbags in the world – Takata – knew for years that its airbags were prone to catastrophic failure.
 A failure that is responsible for an estimated 24 deaths and over 240 injuries.
+In April of 2019, experts are now focusing on TRW airbags too!
 Our team of airbag injury lawyers is ready to help victims across the United States get justice and compensation for these needless and preventable losses.

 To date we have signed up dozens of victims of defective Takata airbags.
 Sadly, there are millions of vehicles still on the road with dangerous airbags.
 Unfortunately, that probably means that others will likely die or suffer catastrophic injuries.
 In this post we list the many resources our team of Airbag Injury Lawyers have put together for those wanting to more information about the recall and how to sue for a defective airbag.

 How Do I Sue for a Defective Airbag?

 Our cornerstone airbag post is Airbag Injury Claim Center.
 Here our airbag injury lawyer team lists everything you need to know about: